 It is notable that the RX10 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The HX95 does not feature such a mic input.

 The HX95 is a recent model that features in the current product line-up of Sony.
-In contrast, the RX10 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the RX10 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the RX10 was succeeded by the Sony RX10 II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Sony HX95 Manual (free pdf) or the online Sony RX10 Manual.
+Further information on the features and operation of the HX95 and RX10 can be found, respectively, in the Sony HX95 Manual (free pdf) or the online Sony RX10 Manual.

 So what is the bottom line?
 Which of the two cameras – the Sony HX95 or the Sony RX10 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.